Are you considering undertaking postgraduate studies in America as an international student?

 Some countries will sponsor students to study certain subjects and train for some professions in the US.
 These scholarships are usually dependent on returning home after the course has ended.
 Many organisations also sponsor students to attend university abroad.
 For example, Indian students can apply for the Inlaks Study Abroad Scholarships for training in Engineering, Medicine, Public Health, Computer Science, Business Studies and Fashion for study in the US.
-For students from Africa, there are lots of scholarships available for study abroad and The Economist's Open Future initiative is a good example.
+For students from Africa, there are lots of scholarships available for study abroad, so if you are eligible research this on the internet.

 Types of Scholarships